pascalpdx/brainsilo.org/README.md

 ## Deployment

-In order to deploy to this repository, you'll need commit access.
-Create an [issue](https://github.com/pascalpdx/pascalpdx.org/issues/) if you want commit access.
+In order to deploy to this repository, you'll need to submit a pull request.

 ### Deploying Changes

-Making a change in this repo and pushing changes has multiple steps, so we have a convenience utility that does this for you found in `deploy.sh` which you can use like this:

-    git remote add public git@github.com:pascalpdx/pascalpdx.github.io.git
-    ./publish

-... which builds your changes, commits the code and pushes the updates to both github repos.
+We have a circleci build process ... which commits the code and pushes the updates to the github pages repos

 ## License